mrkazawa/border-chain/src/benchmark/clients/README.md

 ### 1. Gateway Authentication ###

-In this scenario, we want to measure the performance of the `owner` during gateway authentication request.
+In this scenario, we want to measure the `owner` performance during the gateway authentication request.
 Run the following commands.

 ```console